Meet the Belgian Team

 Away from the world of beer, I regularly publish books on gastronomy (Puur Bru, featuring chef Wout Bru), Sicilian cuisine (La Botte), baking (Just Baking), slow travel (Dwalen door Wales - Wandering through Wales; Dwalen door het Zwarte Woud – Travels through the Black Forest;, Tijd voor Tongeren – Time for Tongeren) and ecology ('Wild Europe'in collaboration with nature photographer Eric Brasseur).

-Walter Briers (BE) - Beer & Tourism Editor/Co Editor-in-Chief
+Walter Briers (BE) - Author & Co Editor-in-Chief

 From the historical region of Limburg, Walter is a certified zythologist, or beer expert.
 He learnt all the ins and outs of brewing while working for international beer giant, AB Inbev: everything from brewing capacity to error diagnosis in the bottling system; from the art of drawing pints to serving beer...

 Walter certainly earned his spurs at the brewing giant, who count Stella Artois among their many brands.

 He worked as an accountant, spent time in commercial services, internal communications and production planning for Beck's in Bremen, seeing every part of the world-famous brewery.
 He wrote newsletters, staff magazines and for the company’s intranet.